-think that dialogue with their immediate manager works well when working from home.
-When managers need support Being a manager today means high requirements and expectations from both management and employees.
+10 tips when the manager needs support Being a manager today means high requirements and expectations from both management and employees.
 At the same time, the line between work and private life gets blurred and it becomes possible to be constantly available.
 Even managers can need support at times in order to achieve a sustainable workplace themselves.

-Prioritise from the top down The manager bears ultimate responsibility for work environment management, but priorities need to be set from the top down and owned by everyone in the organisation.
+Start with the managers The manager bears the responsibility for work environment management, but priorities need to be set from the top down and owned by everyone in the organisation.
 When work environment management starts in the upper tranches and involves the entire organisation, concrete behaviours can emerge as a result.
 Encourage employees to get involved in work environment management.